Die Hauptstadt, Capricorn

 Volker glanced back at Werner’s family.
 “Have you taken care of everything?
 Are you ready?”

 “Yes, Other Captain, but before that!”
 Maria went through the proto-conductor rings in her pocket and found one that was etched with what looked like a cartoonish sun.
 “I think it would be best if I go as myself?
-I do not understand the politics of this country, but it would not be very good to have people think Werner is fighting all of his people, no?”
+I do not understand the politics of this country, but it would not be very good to have people think Werner is fighting all of his people, no?
+I already did it as him once, but once is enough!”

 Maria slid the ring on and felt warmth as Cadence’s vitae slid over her arms, her torso, then legs.
 She didn’t care to check her appearance after the warmth faded because she knew Cadence’s transmutations were always the best.
 She did take notice, however, of how the Capricornians stared.